sefaphlvn/elchi-platform/README.md

     storageClass: "local-path"
 ```

-Both approaches are valid and will work the same way.
-The second approach (complete structure) might be more readable when you need to override many values and want to keep the structure clear.
+This approach (complete structure) might be more readable when you need to override many values and want to keep the structure clear.

 Then install/upgrade with: